4 Stocks I'm Watching This Week as Potential Buys

-Many investors now have access to fractional share investing and free trading, which has opened up the possibility of weekly dollar-cost averaging.
-Today's video focuses on recent stock price action and recent earnings affecting Roku (NASDAQ:ROKU), Cerence (NASDAQ:CRNC), UiPath (NYSE:PATH), and CrowdStrike (NASDAQ:CRWD), four stocks I am keeping my eye on this week.
+Today's video focuses on recent stock price action and earnings affecting Meta Platforms (NASDAQ:FB), PayPal (NASDAQ:PYPL), Square (NYSE:SQ), and Alphabet (NASDAQ:GOOGL) (NASDAQ:GOOG), four stocks I am keeping my eye on this week.
 Here are some highlights from the video.

-- Cerence focuses on conversational artificial intelligence for the automotive market, but its technology can open doors to numerous markets.
-In its most recent earnings report, released on Nov.
-22, Cerence announced its first significant win outside the automotive market and into the elevator business.
-Cerence's stock price has taken a huge hit recently, dropping over 30% from its 52-week high due to the slow production of automobiles.
+- Square reported seller gross payment volume (GPV) of $41.7 billion for its most recent third quarter, up 47% year over year (YOY).
+The growth was driven by the increase of GPV from sellers with over $125,000 of annualized GPV.
+GPV could continue to increase as Square provides new seller solutions internationally.
+In September, it released numerous omnichannel solutions in France.

-- Roku's third-quarter revenue grew 51% year over year, driven by its platform revenue, its advertisement solutions.
-In its most recent earnings report, released on Nov.
-03, Roku announced a slowdown in hardware revenue and missed analysts' expectations of active accounts.
-Management blames supply chain issues for the slowdown and believes that once supply chain issues are fixed, the company will accelerate its growth.
-Regardless, Roku's stock price is down over 50% from its 52-week high.
+- PayPal reported total payment volume (TPV) of $310 billion for its most recent third quarter, up 26% YOY.
+Venmo TPV is $60 billion, up 36% YOY.
+TPV growth could accelerate, as Amazon (NASDAQ:AMZN) will accept Venmo as a payment solution starting in 2022.

 Click the video below for my full thoughts and analysis.

 *Stock prices used were the midday prices of Nov.
-23, 2021.
+30, 2021.
 The video was published on Nov.
-23, 2021.
-10 stocks we like better than Roku They just revealed what they believe are the ten best stocks for investors to buy right now... and Roku wasn't one of them!
+30, 2021.
+10 stocks we like better than Meta Platforms, Inc. They just revealed what they believe are the ten best stocks for investors to buy right now... and Meta Platforms, Inc. wasn't one of them!
 That's right -- they think these 10 stocks are even better buys. *Stock Advisor returns as of November 10, 2021

 When our award-winning analyst team has a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*